 Facelifts Techniques (Incisions) to Consider

 Before determining if you are a candidate for treatment, it is worth considering which type of facelift may be better suited for you.
 In a traditional facelift (also called an SMAS facelift), an incision is made along the hairline that extends around the ears.
-From this incision, subcutaneous tissues are repositioned, and the skin is re-draped and pulled taut.
+From this incision, subcutaneous tissues are repositioned, and the skin is re-draped and pulled tautly.
 In a mini facelift (also called a MACS facelift), a few small incisions are placed behind the hairline, from which muscles are repositioned and skin is tightened.

 The type of facelift you choose may be dependent on a few factors.
 Here are the key points for consideration:

 - Full facelift: A conventional facelift can address a wider range of cosmetic flaws, with more pronounced results.
 Patients who want a more substantial change, or who are certain they want the benefits of a facelift, are likely good candidates.
 However, a full facelift utilizes a larger incision, resulting in a larger scar and longer recovery time.

 - Mini facelift: Because the incisions are smaller and placed above the hairline, a mini facelift offers less noticeable scarring.
 Likewise, patients experience a quicker procedure and easier recovery.
 Although the results are more subtle, this may be beneficial for patients looking for a less dramatic change in appearance.